TheMukeshPatel/login-alert-for-wordpress/readme.txt

 Sends email notifications to users upon login.

 == Description ==
 This plugin will send Email notification to the user upon login to site.
+Once your logged in to the WordPress site than it will send an email to user's registered email in site along with date, time, IP address and user agent.